-Before we go into embryo transfer, let us understand what in vitro fertilization is.
+Before we go into IVF embryo transfer process, let us understand what in vitro fertilization is.
 In vitro fertilization, or IVF, is a type of assisted reproductive technique that allows a male sperm to fertilize a female egg out of the body in an embryology laboratory.
 It represents the summit of infertility treatment that science has ever uncovered.
 It entails retrieving female eggs from those who have undergone injectable medicine for ovarian stimulation.
 In an embryology lab, the male sperm is inserted into the eggs by the embryologist.
 It causes fertilization, which leads to the formation of zygotes.

 A zygote is the single pioneer cell that makes up every individual.
 For a few days, typically three to five, an embryologist preserves a zygote in an incubator, where it develops and divides into an embryo, a multicellular structure.
 After fertilization, three to five days are the ideal time for transfer.
 At this stage, one or more excellent-quality embryos will be transferred into the uterus by your infertility expert.
 These embryos adhere to the uterine wall and begin developing in preparation for a viable pregnancy.
 This part of IVF is known as embryo transfer.